telerik/kendo-ui-core/docs/api/javascript/ui/mediaplayer.md

 ### media.title `String`

-Specifies the title of the media that will be played
+Specifies the title of the media that will be played.

 #### Example - specify a video